toptal/chewy/README.md

 #### Composing requests

-The request DSL have the same chainable nature as AR or Mongoid ones.
+The request DSL have the same chainable nature as AR.
 The main class is `Chewy::Search::Request`.
 It is possible to perform requests on behalf of indices or types:

 ```ruby
 CitiesIndex.query(match: {name: 'London'}) # or